 You have to be able to articulate complete thoughts in front of a group.
 Have you ever seen a professional with impressive credentials ramble on and on with no point?
 Maybe it’s you?
 Don’t feel bad.
 Almost everyone does it initially when they speak without any training.
 If you are like most professionals, then you probably had one public speaking class in college, and that was it.

-Complete thoughts mean you communicate a message, support the message with evidence and then add an emotional element to it like a story or an anecdote.
-To improve your thought clarity and completion, you need to speak your mind out loud on a regular basis and get feedback on them.
+Complete thoughts mean you communicate a message, support the message with evidence, and then add an emotional element to it like a story or an anecdote.
+To improve your thought clarity and completion, you need to speak your mind out loud on a regular basis and get feedback.
 One of the best places for this is Toastmasters or regular mini public speaking classes that you can attend in your area.

 Third Criteria: You have to be physically expressive in addition to vocally expressive